AmirEhsan95/AmirEhsan95.github.io/index.md

 <br>

 ## Research
 My research lies at the intersection of deep learning and computational imaging.
 I am interested in building deep learning architectures for solving scientific inverse problems.
-My main focus is on generative models, and neural fields and representation learning.
+My main focus is on generative models, neural fields and representation learning.

 <br>